ThroneSoftware/ThroneEngine/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Help us improve the project by submitting a bug report.
+about: Help us improve the project by submitting a bug report
 title: ''
 labels: Bug
 assignees: ''